ertugrulgaripardic/spring-boot-rest-crud-spring-data-jpa/README.md

 ## Application with Spring Data JPA

-This project is a simple implementation of a RESTful web service using Spring Boot and Spring Data JPA.
+This project is main simple implementation of a RESTful web service using Spring Boot and Spring Data JPA.
 It demonstrates basic CRUD (Create, Read, Update, Delete) operations on a MySQL/PostgreSQL database.

 ## Features
 - REST API for CRUD operations